Periodic Neural Codes and Sound Localization in Barn Owls: Stochastically convex periodic codes

 \begin{proposition} {Suppose each codeword in $C_{k,m}(k+m)$ is sampled $N$ times.
 The probability of receiving all of the codewords in $C_{k-1,m+1}(k+m)$ is } \end{proposition}

-Before proving this formula in the following section, we use this formula to estimate the number of times $N$ that each codeword needs to be sampled to attain a probability greater than .95 of seeing all the codewords in $C_{k-1, m+1}(k+m)$, rendering the resulting code convex.
-The results are plotted in Figure~\ref{kbehavior}, showing that $N$ grows superlinearly with $k$ but approximately linearly with $m$.
+Before proving this formula in the following section, we use it to estimate the number of times $N$ that each codeword needs to be sampled to attain a probability greater than .95 of seeing all the codewords in $C_{k-1, m+1}(k+m)$, rendering the resulting code convex.
+The results are plotted in Figure~\ref{kbehavior}, showing that $N$ grows supralinearly with $k$ but approximately linearly with $m$.
 In exploring the convex closure, we assumed that $k\leq m$ to reflect the fact that neural codes are generally sparse.
 The relationship between sparsity and convexity has only begun to be investigated \cite{YoungsInvolve}.
 By comparing the way $N$ grows in comparison to $k$ and $m$, we argue that this sparsity is not only a general property of codes but is necessary for convexity to arise through stochasticity in this system.
-With increasing active neurons $k$, the number of times each codeword must be sampled increases rapidly.
-In contrast, a code can be expanded by adding more silent neurons $m$ without the number of samples of each codeword growing too rapidly that all the codewords in the convex closure would likely never all be seen.
+By increasing $k$, the number of consecutive active neurons, the number of times each codeword must be sampled increases rapidly.
+In contrast, a code can be expanded by increasing $m$, the number of consecutive silent neurons, without the number of samples of each codeword growing too rapidly that all the codewords in the convex closure would likely never all be seen.
 Thus, sparsity allows the convex closure to be obtained through failure to fire stochasticity.
 The importance of sparsity to the ability to achieve the convex closure is further seen in Figure~\ref{kbehavior}c.
 Here, we see that there is an optimal value for $1-p$, the rate of failure to fire, which minimizes the number of times each codeword needs to be sampled to achieve the convex closure.
 Intuitively, this optimal $1-p$ results from the fact that there must be some failure rate so that single neurons misfire, but if the failure rate is too high, multiple neurons will misfire at the same time.
 By finding the minimum of $N$ with respect to $p$, we are able to see how this relates to the sparsity of the code.

 \begin{corollary} The optimal failure to fire rate $1-p$ for which both $N$ is minimized for a given $\mathcal{P}$ and $\mathcal{P}$ is maximized for a given $N$ is

 \end{corollary}

 Observe, that this result is not surprising; the number of neurons which fail to fire is binomially distributed as $\mathrm{Bin}(k, 1-p)$, so for the expected number of neurons that fail to fire to be exactly one, we need $1-p = \frac{1}{k}$.
 This provides an additional argument for sparsity in our code because as $k$ increases, the probability of failure to fire decreases, meaning that the biological system must be increasingly precise in its firing as the number of active neurons increases.